This API request is now being described as a

 Files returned will be limited to those within the top folder, or any one subfolder.
 Defaults to NULL.
 Folder names will also be returned.
 The delimiter character will be used to "break" file names into folders.

-An array of objects, each one describing one file.
+An array of objects, each one describing one file or folder.
 (See below.)

 The account that owns the file.